-The Early Care and Education program at MTC is accredited through 2027 by the Commission on the Accreditation of Early Childhood Education Programs of the National Association for the Education of Young Children.
-The curriculum is based on best practices and current research in the field of early childhood education.
+The Associate Degree in Early Care & Education is based on best practices and current research in the field of early childhood education.
 This degree provides students with the knowledge and skills necessary to promote optimal child development for all children, regardless of background or ability.
-In addition to focusing on competencies in child growth and development, health and safety, curriculum, family engagement, guidance, and hands-on experience in a variety of nationally accredited childcare and early education facilities, the program is well grounded in ethics, advocacy, and leadership skills.
+In addition to focusing on competencies in child growth and development, health and safety, curriculum, family engagement, guidance, and hands-on experience in a variety of nationally accredited child care and early education facilities, the program is well grounded in ethics, advocacy, and leadership skills.
+In addition to working in child care and Head Start, the Associate Degree in Early Care & Education may also qualify students as instructional assistants in public school early childhood programs.